Sign In / Sign Out

 This program is available as an accelerated degree program: https://sols.asu.edu/degree-programs/accelerated-bachelor-master-science.

 Due to the high volume of overlap in curriculum, students enrolled in a Bachelor of Science degree in the School of Life Sciences may be restricted from declaring a concurrent degree within the school.
 Students should speak with their academic advisor for any further questions.

 Biological Sciences (Genetics, Cell and Developmental Biology) (BS)

 A major map outlines the degree’s requirements for graduation.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-Students in this concentration program learn critical-thinking skills that can be applied to many scientific problems and professions as well as to the challenges of daily life.
-Students are encouraged to engage in independent research projects or internship opportunities in order to develop a better sense of how science is done.
+Students in this concentration program learn critical thinking skills that can be applied to many scientific problems and professions as well as to the challenges of daily life.
+Students are encouraged to engage in independent research projects or internship opportunities to develop a better sense of how science is done.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: